icpmoles/pyxback/content/post/setup-guide.md

 ![](/uploads/invite-only.png)

 {{<warning "Security Warning" >}}
-Double to check this step, otherwise everyone could be able to enter the CMS and edit your blog.
+Double check this step, otherwise everyone could be able to enter the CMS and edit your blog.

 I don't know why Netlify set the default permission to open to everyone but I hope they will change this in the future.
 {{</warning>}}